uspki/policies/certificate-policy.md

 **Certification Practice Statement**: One of several documents forming the governance framework in which Certificates are created, issued, managed, and used.

 **Certificate Transparency (CT)**: Publicly operated record of certificate issuance.

-**Control**: "Control" (and its correlative meanings, "controlled by" and "under common control with") means possession, directly or indirectly, of the power to: (1) direct the management, personnel, finances, or plans of such entity; (2) control the election of a majority of the directors ; or (3) vote that portion of voting shares required for "control" under the law of the entity's Jurisdiction of Incorporation or Registration but in no case less than 10%.

 **Country**: Either a member of the United Nations OR a geographic region recognized as a Sovereign State by at least two UN member nations.